algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Technical Specifications.md

 In snake_case or SCREAMING_SNAKE_CASE, a "word" should never consist of a single letter unless it is the last "word".
 So, we have atree_map rather than a_tree_map, but PI_1 rather than PI1.

 Crate names should not use -rs or -rust as a prefix or suffix.
 Every crate is Rust!
 It serves no purpose to remind users of this constantly.

+### Pyhton

+While writing code in Python, we need to follow the convention of PEP-0008.[^pep]

+Here is a link to a [summary of the PEP-0008](https://github.com/PaulMarisOUMary/Discord-Bot/blob/main/.github/CONVENTIONS.md) made by Paul MARIS.

 ## Convert types